 Chlamydia trachomatis (Ctr) is an obligate intracellular human pathogen and the leading infectious cause of blindness.
 It also is the most frequent sexually transmitted bacterial infection linked to adverse pregnancy outcomes and infertility.
 Once it enters the cell, the pathogen drives the conversion of the endocytic compartment into a replicative niche termed inclusion.
 Chlamydia is exceptionally dependent on its host cell because of the particularities of their developmental biology.
 Aside from rewiring cellular metabolic pathways Ctr infection also triggers large-scale remodelling of intracellular membranes along the progression through its infectious cycle.
 We are using correlative light and electron microscopy imaging to characterise these processes at the ultrastructural and molecular level.

-1. Structural basis for membrane targeting and coatomer formation by human GBP1
+Structural basis of antimicrobial membrane coat assembly by human GBP1

 Jakobi AJ, Huber ST, Mortensen SA, Schultz SW, Palara A, Kuhm T, Lamark T, Johansen T, Brech A, Sachse C